Brian Howe (singer): Solo

 A previously unreleased song "Going Home" was released on June 29, 2020.
 "This is one of the last songs Brian wrote and recorded and, as it turns out, sadly it was very prophetic," said Howe's manager, Paul Easton.
 "The song really touched everybody in the office when they first heard it.
 And today, as we work on the release, it is still a tough one to listen to."

 Death

 Howe died of cardiac arrest on 6 May 2020 while en route to a hospital in Florida, aged 66.
 He had a history of heart illnesses including a heart attack in 2017.
-Howe is survived by his sister Sandie and her husband, his three children, and his three grandchildren.
+Howe was survived by his sister Sandie and her husband, his three children, and his three grandchildren.